 Will there be more opportunities to apply for a fellowship from the SPCR?

 Yes there will be.
-The GP Career Progression Fellowship competition will run annually.
-The Post-Doctortoral Fellowship competition will be run twice a year (in Autumn and Spring), once with an expected start date in October, once with a start date in April.
+The Primary Care Clinicians Career Progression Fellowship competition will run annually, launching in February/ March.
+The Post-Doctortoral Fellowship competition will be run twice a year; in Autumn with an expected start date in April and in Spring with an expected start date in October.

 The deadline for both the Post-Doctoral Fellowship and Primary Care Clinicians Career Progression Fellowship competitions are 25th April 2022.

 Do I need to provide costings within my Fellowship application?